 So, how do you choose a purpose for your data story?
 Here are some common objectives you might consider:

-- Inform: Let’s say you’ve just conducted a survey about the favorite sports of students in your school.
-Your objective might be to inform your classmates about which sports are the most popular.
+- Inform: Let’s say you’ve just surveyed the favorite sports of students in your school.
+Your objective might be to inform your classmates about the most popular sports.

 This is about educating or informing the audience about a particular issue, event, trend, or phenomenon.
 It’s typically used when the purpose is to share facts or findings without attempting to elicit a specific action or response.
 It is essential that your data is accurate, relevant, and comprehensive enough to provide a complete picture of the topic at hand.